Ted Lasso 2×03 “Do The Right-est Thing” Spoilers Ahead

 The team is rightfully hard on Jamie because, as mentioned last week in “Lavender,” nothing is an overnight fix.
 They’re all frustrated, they don’t trust him, and a large majority of them don’t know the details that Ted does about his father.
 They have a faint idea based on the sacrificial ceremony from “Two Aces,” but none of them know just how much it’s weighed on him, and thus for the team, giving him a second chance understandably feels like going backward.

-But Sam Obisanya made an extremely courageous choice this week that would impact the team as well when he covered the Dubai Air sign with a black tape, and they each made the choice to follow him.
+But Sam Obisanya made an extremely courageous choice this week that would impact the team as well when he covered the Dubai Air sign with black tape, and they each made the choice to follow him.

 Let’s break this down for a moment.
-Sam’s decision was remarkable, and Toheeb Jimoh’s delivery of that scene along with the cinematography, was outstanding.
+Sam’s decision was remarkable, and Toheeb Jimoh’s delivery of that scene, along with the cinematography, was outstanding.
 The camera panning from the picture of his parents to his face in the small mirror brought forth a hopeful comfort, and you could pinpoint the exact moment Sam makes the decision to take his stance one step further.

 It’s also easy to appreciate that after last week’s conversation, Ted gives Sam the platform to speak on something he’d understand better.
-No one is perfect, and that includes Ted Lasso, but the episode is also proof of the fact that doing the right thing can happen any time.
+No one is perfect, and that includes Ted Lasso, but the episode is also proof of the fact that doing the right thing can happen at any time.

 Also, for the whole team to back him, along with Jamie choosing to be the first to toast to him, was stellar.
 There is a gentle softness in Sam that is so transparent when people allow themselves the chance to be charmed by it, and that’s happening with Jamie too.
 He is seeing just how much bravery doing the right thing entails, and it’s clearly inspiring him, which is a beautiful thing to see.

 Sam did a brave thing, and now, Sam isn’t just in the presence of coaches who cares about him, but an entire team who are by his side to back him along with the causes near to his heart.
 They aren’t just a team on the field, they are family off of it too.
-And this, friends is the absolute start of beautiful teamwork.
+And this, friends, is the absolute start of beautiful teamwork.
 This is where everything will start to really change, and I can’t wait to see how it unfolds.

 We were also introduced to a new character in “Do The Right-est Thing,” Ted’s Mr. Hyde, Led Tasso—the last resort.
 And as Dr. Fieldstone figures out, this side of him comes out when he needs the team to see him as the common enemy as opposed to Jamie.
 It’s an interesting tactic, as is Jamie talking to Dr. Fieldstone because Keeley tricked him into it.
 But really, if there is anyone that’ll give therapy a try as easily, it is Jamie.